MarcusZeal/mystara-isle-canon/content/Sessions/Session 2.md

 As you walk down the stairs, you notice a large room with many large stone pillars lining either side.
 The pillars are adorned with intricate carving depicting scenes of an ancient civilization.

-History Check DC 12
-Pass: You can tell that the civilization is the Eldoran.
+You can tell that the civilization is the Eldoran.
 Your memory of earth can’t help but notice that this race reminds you a lot of elves.
 They look like elves, but their civilization was a lot more advanced.
 More like high elves from an old MMO you use to play.

-Fail: You think maybe these are… uhh… elves?

 At the bottom of the stairs, the players enter a large room with massive stone pillars lining either side.
 The pillars are adorned with intricate carvings depicting scenes of ancient Eldoran life.